 Prepare a warm salt water rinse using a teaspoon of salt and a mug of warm water.
 This solution will reduce any swelling and relieve the irritation in your mouth.

-If one of your teeth is knocked out of its socket, pick it up gently and place it in a containing having milk in it.
+If one of your teeth is knocked out of its socket, pick it up gently and place it in a containing having milk in it, says Dr. O’Grady, a dentist in Denver, CO.
 Keep it there until you reach Green Dental Care.

 Floss if you are experiencing pain in the vicinity of one particular tooth.
 Dr. Chris Green explains that such pain could be the result of a food particle stuck there.